Nic Stone: Other works

 Her second young adult novel, Odd One Out, is about three queer teenagers of color in a love triangle and explores themes of gender, sexual fluidity and identity.
 It was published in 2018 by Crown Books for Young Readers.
 It also received a starred review from Booklist.
-In 2019, her third novel, Jackpot, following a gas station clerk that she sold a winning lottery ticket to, was published by Crown.
+In 2019, her third novel, Jackpot, was published by Crown.
+The story follows high school senior and gas station cashier, Rico, after she sells a customer a jackpot-winning lottery ticket.
 Stone originally wrote the novel in 2015.

-In September 2019, it announced that Stone would write a novel focused on Shuri, from Marvel's Black Panther.
+In September 2019, it was announced that Stone would write a novel focused on Shuri, from Marvel's Black Panther.
 It was published by Scholastic in 2020.
+Two more books were published in the Shuri series; Shuri: The Vanished in 2021 and Shuri: Symbiosis in 2022.

 Stone wrote a young adult novel Blackout, released in June 2021, which she co-authored with Dhonielle Clayton, Tiffany D. Jackson, Angie Thomas, Ashley Woodfolk, and Nicola Yoon.
+A companion novel Whiteout was published in 2023.

 Aside from young adult fiction and middle grade, Stone also writes essays, and her short fiction has appeared in multiple anthologies.

+Stone co-authored a young adult companion to Ibram X. Kendi's New York Times best-selling book, How to Be an Antiracist, titled How to Be a (Young) Antiracist which was published in 2023.

-Starting in February 2022, Stone presented the 6 episode Marvel and Sirius XM podcast, the history of Marvel comics: Black Panther.
+Beginning in February 2022, Stone hosted a six-episode podcast series with Marvel and Sirius XM podcast.
+The podcast series was titled, The History of Marvel Comics: Black Panther.

+Stone was the keynote speaker at the AASL National Conference in 2023.